myfear/ejq_substack_articles/composite-key-app/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

+For a detailed walkthrough, check out the companion article: https://myfear.substack.com/p/quarkus-composite-keys-hibernate-panache

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 ## Running the application in dev mode